ektrah/libsodium-core/README.md

 `Sodium.SecretKeyAuth.VerifyHmacSha512()` - This verifies a signature generated via `crypto_auth_hmacsha512`.
 To do so, it requires the original message, the 64 byte signature, and the 32 byte key.

 #### crypto_stream_xor
+`Sodium.StreamEncryption.GenerateNonce()` - Returns a 24 random byte nonce.

 `Sodium.StreamEncryption.Encrypt()` - Encrypts a message via XSalsa20 using a 32 byte key and a 24 byte nonce.
 As always, it's critical that the nonce never be reused.
 This provides encryption only, not authentication.

 `Sodium.StreamEncryption.Decrypt()` - Decrypts messages via XSalsa20.

+#### crypto_stream_chacha20_xor
+`Sodium.StreamEncryption.GenerateNonceChaCha20()` - Returns a 64 random byte nonce.

+`Sodium.StreamEncryption.EncryptChaCha20()` - Encrypts a message via ChaCha20 using a 32 byte key and a 64 byte nonce.
+This provides encryption only, not authentication.

+`Sodium.StreamEncryption.DecryptChaCha20()` - Decrypts messages via ChaCha20.

+The nonce is 64 bits long.
+In order to **prevent** nonce reuse, if a key is being reused, it is recommended to **increment** the previous nonce instead of generating a random nonce every time a new stream is required.

 ### Hashing